bartvanhoey/FunctionalCSharp/README.md

 ## Honest vs Dishonest Functions

-A Dishonest function doesn't abide by its signature
+A Dishonest function doesn't abide by its signature: int -> Risk (should return Risk, but can throw an ArgumentException)

-Signature: int -> Risk (should return Risk, but can throw an ArgumentException)
+Make your functions honest.
+An honest function always does what its signature says, and given an input of the expected type, it yields an output of the expected type—no Exceptions, no nulls.

 ```csharp
   public static Risk CalculateRiskProfile(int age)